Tr33Bug/DomainlifecyclesCodeGenerator/README.md

 ## System Requirements ###

 > [!IMPORTANT]
 > The entire project was developed on a Linux 64-bit system with an NVIDIA graphics card.
-The setup and the readme have therefore only been tested for these specifications:
+The setup and the README have therefore only been tested for these specifications:
 > - Ubuntu 22.04.4 LTS
 > - GeForce RTX 2080 Ti (11GB VRAM)